mirfaanprtm/mirfaanprtm/README.md

 # 💫 About Me:
-👯 Front-End Enthusiast.
+👯 Tech Enthusiast || Software Engineer Enthusiast.

 🤝 Become a Junior Software Developer soon.

-🌱 I’m currently learning Java Spring Boot, React JS and Kotlin.
+🌱 I’m currently learning Java Spring Boot and React JS.

 ⚡  I’m not from Background IT.